Red Sox vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 57 hits with 14 doubles, two triples, seven home runs, 19 walks and 26 RBI.
+- Spencer Steer has 14 doubles, two triples, eight home runs, 20 walks and 28 RBI (58 total hits).
 He's also stolen one base.

-- Steer enters this matchup looking to extend his two-game hit streak.
-In his last five games he is hitting .409 with two doubles, a triple, a home run, a walk and four RBI.
+- Steer has picked up at least one hit in three straight games.
+During his last five outings he is hitting .381 with a double, a triple, two home runs, two walks and six RBI.

 Steer Recent Games